 In 2020, GPUMC was able to house about 40 men and women during its own Shelter Week.
-In 2021, due to the pandemic, no churches were able to provide shelter, but GPUMC did provide three meals a day for one week for about 50 men and women being served by Cass.
+In 2021 and 2022, due to the pandemic, no churches were able to provide shelter, but GPUMC did provide three meals a day for one week for about 50 men and women being served by Cass.

 United Methodist Women

 United Methodist Women is the largest denominational faith organization for women with about 800,000 members whose mission is fostering spiritual growth, developing leaders and advocating for justice.